dimajix/flowman/docs/index.md

 Flowman is a Spark based *data build tool* that simplifies the act of writing data transformation application.
 Flowman can be seen as a ETL tool, with a strong focus on transformation and schema management.

-The main idea is that developers write so called *specifications* in purely declarative YAML files instead of writing complex Spark jobs in Scala or Python.
+The main idea is that developers write so-called *specifications* in purely declarative YAML files instead of writing complex Spark jobs in Scala or Python.
 The main advantage of this approach is that many technical details of a correct and robust implementation are encapsulated and the user can concentrate on the data transformations themselves.